jorune00/Hex2Dec_quiz/README.md

 # Hex to Decimal Quiz

 ## Description
 A simple Python program that generates a random hexadecimal number and prompts the user to convert it to its decimal equivalent.
-I wrote this because David Bombal free quiz was taken down on or around 10/5/2023
+I wrote this because David Bombal's free quiz was taken down from his website on or around 10/5/2023

 ## Requirements
 - Python 3.x